UK business minister confident cabinet will agree Brexit customs plan on Friday

 “I think it’s going to be a substantial discussion.
 I think it’s right that it should be informed by the evidence of businesses,” he added.

-Businesses have expressed concern that May’s government is willing to sacrifice too much of Britain’s close relationship with the EU in favour of potential future trade deals with non-EU countries.
+Businesses have expressed concern that May’s government is willing to sacrifice too much of Britain’s close relationship with the EU in favor of potential future trade deals with non-EU countries.

 Reporting by David Milliken, editing by Andy Bruce